What is gender dysphoria?

 Supporting a trans* child as a GP

 As a GP, you may never have come across a trans* child or young person, however the most important thing to bear in mind is that this young person needs support and referral to a specialist service that can help.
 Even if the child is very young, this does not mean that the gender issues should not be ignored or dismissed.
 For people under 16 years of age, a referral to The Tavistock and Portman is appropriate, you may also wish to refer to CAMHS but it is not necessary to go through CAMHS as GPs can refer directly.
 If 16 or over then a referral to adult services may be more appropriate as many will see young people of 17 or over and waiting lists are in excess of 9 months.
 Different clinics will have different time frames for their waiting lists, but are always subject to change.
 If you need any assistance then please contact Mermaids then we can discuss appropriate care and signpost to other organisations that can support the family and/or young person further.
-For NHS guidelines, please click here.
+NHS guidelines can be found here.

 For Scottish nationals, a refferal to The Sandyford Clinic is usually required.